Taylor runs up the score with 5 TDs; Colts beat Bills 41-15

 AP Sports Writer

-The Bills have dropped three of five — including a 9-6 loss at Jacksonville two weeks ago — and haven’t won consecutive games since a 4-0 run ended with a 34-31 loss at Tennessee on Oct.
-18.
+“We’re really good football team when we don’t bite ourselves in the butt.
+What we put on the field today is not who we are,” said Josh Allen, who threw two touchdown passes, both to Stefon Diggs, and two interceptions.
+“We need to do a better job on all fronts.
+There’s no way around it, but at the same time, it’s not panic mode.”

-The Colts had four takeaways and took advantage by scoring after two of them to build a 24-7 lead in the first half of a rematch of last season’s wild-card playoff game that Buffalo won 27-24.
+If not now, then perhaps soon.
+Buffalo has a short week before traveling to play New Orleans on Thursday night.

-Buffalo was flat from the beginning.
+Buffalo was flat from the beginning on Sunday.
 After limiting opponents to two field goals in the first quarter through their first nine games, the Bills gave up two touchdowns to Taylor in the first 13:22.

 STAT PACK

-Allen’s record dropped to 17-17, including 0-2 in the postseason, in games when he has committed a turnover. … The Colts extended their run of games with a takeaway to 12, which began the week tied with the New York Giants for the NFL’s longest active streak. … With Bills backup Mitchell Trubisky also throwing an interception, Indianapolis improved its turnover differential to plus-15 and took over the NFL lead from Buffalo, which failed to force a takeaway and had its differential drop to plus-10. … Badgley also hit a 35-yard field-goal attempt. … Bills K Tyler Bass missed both field-goal attempts.
+Allen finished 21 of 35 for 200 yards. … Allen’s record dropped to 17-17, including 0-2 in the postseason, in games when he has committed a turnover. … The Colts extended their run of games with a takeaway to 12, which began the week tied with the New York Giants for the NFL’s longest active streak. … With Bills backup Mitchell Trubisky also throwing an interception, Indianapolis improved its turnover differential to plus-15 and took over the NFL lead from Buffalo, which failed to force a takeaway and had its differential drop to plus-10. … Bills K Tyler Bass missed both field-goal attempts.
 He hit the right upright from 57 yards to close the first half and was wide left on a 49-yard attempt.

 UP NEXT